 Partly isolated from and also in the landscape, this installation questions our connection to our natural and constructed daily surroundings.
 How caring are we still with our attention in a landscape of artificial interventions?
 How do we model our natural and urban landscapes and how do they form us?
 It is a symbolic space in between city and nature seeking tranquillity.

-Observatory opened on the Contrei Live art trail and will continue in 2021.
+Observatory opened on the Contrei Live art trail.

 TEXT (in Dutch)